zzalscv2/athena-atlas/PhysicsAnalysis/AnalysisCommon/TruthClassification/README.md

 ### Charge-flip muons

 Muons with mis-identified charge can be selected.
 Similarly to electrons, it works via an extra option of the tool: `separateChargeFlipMuons` (`false` by default).
 If enabled, the tool will put (prompt) muons, where the reconstruction-level charge and the charge of the associated truth-particle are different, to a separate category (**IFF class 11**).
 This effect is expected to be extremely small compared to electrons and is not expected to have a sizable impact on physics analyses.
 It can, however, be used for specific studies on the underlying processes leading the charge-flip muons.

+### Non-muons like muons

+A muon is classified as Non-muon-Like (**IFF class 12**), if its truth-type is corresponding to electrons, e.g. isolated electron (`== 2`), non-isolated electron (`== 3`) or background electron (`== 4`) for any truth-origin.

+### The 4-like muons

+Muons with Unknown truth-type (`== 0`) and NonDefined truth-origin (`== 0`) could associate to a truth matched muon.
+Exploiting the properties of a truth muon could offer the information of its truth parent and thus the interaction behind.
+Muons with one truth matched parent is considered in this case.
+If the parent is W/Z, top or higgs, the muon is classified as PromptMuonLike (**IFF class 40**).

+If the parent is tau, the muon is classified as TauDecayLike (**IFF class 70**).

+If the parent is BHadron, the muon is classified as BHadronDecayLike (**IFF class 80**).

+If the parent is CHadron, the muon is classified as CHadronDecauLike (**IFF class 90**).
+However, since a ccbar meson could undergoes either prompt and non-prompt decay leading to prompt and non-prompt muons.
+We exclude the consideration of ccbarmeson in this category.

 ### KnownUnknown leptons